Lemoncode/master-frontend-lemoncode/05-testing/03-e2e/02-selectors/README.md

 ```

 - This doesn't work, because `cypress commands` are enqueued and run it in async way.
-Let's refator it:
+Let's refactor it:

 ### ./cypress/e2e/login.spec.ts